squeek502/resinator/docs/index.md

 ### CLI

 - Multiple options can be specified at a time, e.g. `/vnl409` gets resolved as if it were `/v /n /l409`.
-- The `/sl` option ('Specify the resource string length limit in percentage') must be between 1 and 100 and it seems the default is 50.
-If it's set to 100, the maximum length of a string literal becomes 8092 (instead of 4097).
+- The `/sl` option ('Specify the resource string length limit in percentage') must be between 1 and 100 (if specified).
+If it's set to 100, the maximum length of a string literal becomes 8192.
-  + The `rc` tool will crash if `/sl 100` is set and there is a string literal with exactly 8093 characters in it.
+  + The `rc` tool will crash if `/sl 100` is set and there is a string literal with exactly 8193 characters in it.
 If one more character is added to the string literal, it errors with 'string literal too long'.
+  + The default maximum string literal length (if `/sl` is not specified) is 4097.
+If `/sl 50` is specified, the maximum string literal length becomes 4096 rather than 4097.
+So, there's no `/sl` setting that's equivalent to the default string literal length limit.
+  + If `/sl 33` is set, the maximum string literal length becomes 2703 (`8192 * 0.33 = 2,703.36`).
+2704 chars will error with `string literal too long`.

 #### Undocumented options